 I basically grew up on HOMmega’s music, so I always knew that this is one goal I have to achieve.
 One day (after I produced Riot) I called Eyal (the head of HOMmega Records) and asked him to meet me.
 The rest is history…

 I always say that two minds are better than one in the studio if each individual is bringing his best skills to the table.
-I’ve been collaborating for so long so I guess I’m very comfortable around other artists.
+I have been collaborating for so long so I guess I am very comfortable around other artists.

 Being a young producer is always an advantage since I feel more open to new genres and ideas.
 While long time producers have way more experience in the studio, I tend to see a lot of closed minds among them.

 Earlier this year you performed at Tomorrowland.
 What are your thoughts on psychedelic music making its way to mainstream, multi-genre festivals?